 Not only are they fat and succulent, but the pepper coating has the right combination of prickly heat and salty seasoning.
 You’ll find yourself sucking every last bit of the tail and shell for maximum flavour.

-Now, the signature dish at Lai Huat is their sambal (balachen) whole fish.
+The signature dish at Lai Huat is their sambal (balachen) whole fish.
 You can choose between pomfret, sole or grouper.
-This is what the people queue up for.
-The fish is deep-fried whole and served with a dry, minced sambal that is quite spicy, you’ll need a few beers to quence your thirst.
+This is what the locals queue up for.
+The fish is deep-fried whole and served with a dry, minced sambal that is quite spicy, you’ll need a few beers to quench your thirst.
 An average portion is also large enough to serve 3+ people.

 I’m so glad to discover delicious seafood in Farrer Park!
 Now I feel complete.
 Of course, there is so much more than this to discover on the menu at Lai Huat.
 If you live in the area, I highly recommend you check it out!
 Just bear in mind, it is an outdoor restaurant (hawker-style) with no air-conditioning.
 But, as it is located on a corner so there is a decent breeze.
+If you are in the mood for seafood somewhere a little more upmarket, then check out Scaled restaurant, which is also nearby.
 For more Farrer Park restaurants, check out my other blog here.

 Lai Huat Seafood Restaurant